 All the while I was getting no leads for renting our house in LA.
 Our agent had a few open houses but hardly anyone showed serious interest.
 My agent was sure it was due to our cat Lola coming with the house and it being rented fully furnished.
 I was so nervous we lowered the price and asked my angel best friend Aimee to foster Lola for us so we could rent our place with pets.
 Then we found a family with a dog that was excited to rent our place.
 After a FaceTime meeting, I signed the lease and waited for them to send the deposit and then they flaked.
 This made Antz and I very nervous because we couldn’t rent a place in Paris without renting our house in LA.
 Like, a scale of 1 – 10 in the stress department, I was about 100.
-After some negotiations and hard work on our agent’s side, we found someone lovely.
-She signed the lease, sent the deposit and we are very relieved to have a responsible adult living in our house.
+After some negotiations and hard work on our agent’s side, we found a lovely single woman with a cute small dog.
+She signed the lease, sent the full rental amount for three months and we are very relieved to have a responsible adult living in our house.
 Whew!

 After the most intense week of my life the agent finally got the tenant to show us the apartment.
-The chick didn’t offer an apology for not showing up for our first appointment and she laid in bed while I saw the apartment, lame.
+The chick didn’t even offer an apology for not showing up for our first appointment and she laid in bed while we saw the apartment, lame.
 The place didn’t look exactly like the online pictures but I knew they were three years old.
-The courtyard is not my favorite.
+The renters were disgusting and they had a dog which I’m sure they didn’t clean up after.
+The courtyard is my least favorite.
 It’s dark and has cobblestone so Liv can’t really ride her scooter in the back.
 The furniture was rearranged in an odd way and older than I guessed but when I saw the floors, the light pouring in from the floor to ceiling windows and the beautiful fireplaces, I said, straight out of a movie “We’ll take it!”